rymdkraftverk/level1/README.md

  - Add examples
  - Add better comments for documentation
  - Handle different anchor points for pixi and matter-js
+ - Custom length animations (being able to define an animation speed / length for each frame in the animation)

  #### Ideas